kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 ## Implementation

 There are quite some similarities to the implementation of the [SSH key feature][ssh key agent].
-Writing the containerd config on every worker node of a user cluster based on credentials managed and selected in the dashboard sounds quite familiar.
-This opens up qute some potential for refactoring the current SSH key agent into a more general Agent controlling files on worker node's filesystem.
+Writing the containerd-config on every worker node of a user cluster based on credentials managed and selected in the dashboard sounds quite familiar.
+This opens up some potential for refactoring the current SSH key agent into a more general Agent controlling files on worker node's file system.

 ### KubermaticConfiguration

 A new configuration field to set default fallback registry credentials for any user cluster where no credentials are explicitly selected.
-For consisteny this could be in the format of `spec.imagePullSecret`:
+For consistency this could be in the format of `spec.imagePullSecret`:

 ```yaml